jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 - Could be wiped off easily
 - Offered better grip when holding it directly

-In later production runs we opted to go with a textured paint coating instead, offering most of the same benefits but more likely to hold up against harsher cleaning agents and such, as considerable use could see the rubber eventually wear away.
+In later production runs with a new manufacturing partner we opted to switch to a textured paint coating instead, offering most of the same benefits but more likely to hold up against harsher cleaning agents and such, as considerable use could see the rubber eventually wear away.

 Then there were other design considerations, like the slightly-raised border that surrounds the screen.
 This is dual-purpose both to absorb shock from drops (along with the rest of the mostly-plastic frame) and keeps the screen ever-so-slightly further from an object that might otherwise impact it.